hpc2n/sphinx-lesson-template/content/openmp-basics.rst

     }

 This tells the compiler that a programmer must explicitly set the data sharing rule for each variable.
-It is not therefore surprising that the compiler produces an error indicating the the `number` variable is not specified in enclosing parallel construct:
+It is not therefore surprising that the compiler produces an error indicating the the :code:`number` variable is not specified in enclosing parallel construct:

 .. code-block:: bash
     :emphasize-lines: 2-8